 - Provide expert and objective clinical advice to inform the NHS England reconfiguration assurance process.

-The ten clinical senates across England respond to requests from their local health and care systems to achieve this purpose, reflecting local priorities and challenges, and ensuring any conflicts of interest are robustly managed.
+The nine clinical senates across England respond to requests from their local health and care systems to achieve this purpose, reflecting local priorities and challenges, and ensuring any conflicts of interest are robustly managed.
 Work is undertaken on a referral basis and needs the support and co-operation of all key stakeholders, namely service commissioning and provider organisations.

 The Independent Reconfiguration Panel (IRP) – a group of nationally appointed clinical, management and lay individuals – provide the Secretary of State for Health and Social care with advice on how to respond to referrals from concerned stakeholders.
 The findings of any associated Clinical Senate review will be requested by the IRP as part of their assessment process.